Abadrausar/Rubble-/other/Rubble Readme.txt

 	These reactions are empty by default, use if you want to add new content after worldgen.

 Fix/Butcher Inorganic:
-	Allows you to butcher creatures made from inorganics, FB stone walls anyone?
+	Allows you to butcher creatures made from (some) inorganics, FB stone walls anyone?

 Fix/Undead Melt:
 	Fixes bad temperature values in material_template_default.